geekHead-DD/SQL/README.md

 WHERE NOT (CITY LIKE 'A%' OR  CITY  LIKE 'E%' OR CITY  LIKE 'I%' OR CITY  LIKE 'O%' OR CITY  LIKE 'U%');
 ```

-### 13. Query the list of CITY names from STATION that do not start with vowels.
+### 14. Query the list of CITY names from STATION that either do not start with vowels or do not end with vowels.
 Your result cannot contain duplicates.

 ```
-SELECT DISTINCT CITY
-FROM STATION
-WHERE NOT (CITY LIKE 'A%' OR  CITY  LIKE 'E%' OR CITY  LIKE 'I%' OR CITY  LIKE 'O%' OR CITY  LIKE 'U%');
+SELECT DISTINCT CITY FROM STATION WHERE LEFT(CITY, 1) NOT IN ('A', 'E', 'I', 'O', 'U') OR RIGHT(CITY, 1) NOT IN ('a', 'e', 'i', 'o', 'u');
 ```

-### 13. Query the list of CITY names from STATION that do not start with vowels.
+### 15. Query the list of CITY names from STATION that do not end with vowels.
 Your result cannot contain duplicates.

 ```
-SELECT DISTINCT CITY
+SELECT DISTINCT CITY FROM STATION WHERE RIGHT(CITY, 1) NOT IN ('a', 'e', 'i', 'o', 'u');
-FROM STATION
-WHERE NOT (CITY LIKE 'A%' OR  CITY  LIKE 'E%' OR CITY  LIKE 'I%' OR CITY  LIKE 'O%' OR CITY  LIKE 'U%');
 ```

-### 13. Query the list of CITY names from STATION that do not start with vowels.
+### 16. Query the list of CITY names from STATION that either do not start with vowels or do not end with vowels.
 Your result cannot contain duplicates.

 ```
-SELECT DISTINCT CITY
-FROM STATION
-WHERE NOT (CITY LIKE 'A%' OR  CITY  LIKE 'E%' OR CITY  LIKE 'I%' OR CITY  LIKE 'O%' OR CITY  LIKE 'U%');
+SELECT DISTINCT CITY FROM STATION WHERE LEFT(CITY, 1) NOT IN ('A', 'E', 'I', 'O', 'U') OR RIGHT(CITY, 1) NOT IN ('a', 'e', 'i', 'o', 'u');
 ```

 ### 13. Query the list of CITY names from STATION that do not start with vowels.
 Your result cannot contain duplicates.